Advocacy and Lobbying

 Tier 3 - Projects of local significance

-Details about our Tier 1 projects - Ballarat Link Road Next Stages, Circular Economy Precinct anchored by a Materials Recovery Facility can be found on the pages below.
+Details about our Tier 1 projects - Ballarat Link Road Next Stages, Circular Economy Precinct anchored by a Materials Recovery Facility and Major Events Precinct can be found on the pages below.

 Details about our Tier 2 – projects of city-wide significance, and Tier 3 – projects of local significance can be found on the pages below.

-We are also working in partnership with other key Ballarat organisations to present our combined priority projects to the Victorian and Australian Governments.
+City of Ballarat is also working in partnership with eight Ballarat organisations representing the health, education, tourism., commercial, local government and advocacy sectors, to present our combined priority projects to the Victorian and Australian Governments.